FrsLry/Academic_Works/README.md

 * Coordinates (Dim 1 and Dim 2) of each point are then extracted and represented against the distance to the coast
 * Linear interpolation of the chlorphyll a shows the Deep Chlorophyll Maximum (around 50m depth)
 * The clustering shows the inshore-offshore differentiation of the different stations

+## Interneship: spatio-temporal recruitment of *Sicypterus lagocephalus*, amphidromous Gobiddae of the Indian Ocean ([BOREA](https://borea.mnhn.fr/),[MNHN](https://www.mnhn.fr/), [LOCEAN](https://www.locean-ipsl.upmc.fr/index.php?lang=fr))

+This poster and this rapport resume the 2 months internship of my MSc first year.
+Statistical Analysis (ANOVA and posthoc tests) were made on Pealgic Larval Duration (PLD), determined by otolithometry.
+The recruitment phase is crutial because it is a this life stage that this species is targeted by the local fishermen.
+The goal here was to assess spatial (rivers) and temporal (seasons and year) differences of this PLD.
+Then, backward larval dispersion was modelled (ICHTHYOP model) in order to observe potential spawning rivers.